Breaking news: findent now supports coco preprocessor statements AND can convert from free to fixed format.

 Using findent in eclipse

 I was not able to find out how to incorporate findent in eclipse and would really appreciate it if somebody could help me out.

 Other Fortran indenters

 Good free Fortran indenters are 'not easy to find'.
 Searching the Internet, I was not able to find good working free available Fortran indenters, with the exception of f90ppr.
-F90ppr is written in Fortran and does a nice job, but lacks a number of the requirements above.
+F90ppr is written in Fortran and does a nice and quick job, but lacks a number of the requirements above.